RaulWCosta/steiner-multicycle-problem-3-apx/README.md

 This project requires the Gurobi Optimizer library to be executed.
 Please, refer to the [Gurobi installation guide](https://www.gurobi.com/downloads/gurobi-software/) for more information.

 This program is part of my master's dissertation project.
-You can see the full text of the dissertation in:
+You can see the full dissertation in: